 I’m still not sure telehealth is right for me - maybe I should wait until I can see a therapist in person?

 It's understandable to want to have or continue an in-person therapy.
 However, in these very unpredictable times, it is unclear how long this will be our new normal.
-There are a variety of estimated time frames suggested for social distancing measures lasting from 6 weeks to 18 months.
 Connecting with a counselor via video is an easy way to get started with care -- or avoid disrupting your care -- and to receive consistent support toward your goals.
 This can become even more important during these stressful times.

 Have telehealth therapy sessions been proven to be effective?